FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Experiment

 \paragraph{Learning Setups} We distribute MNIST, CIFAR-10, and SVHN datasets across 100 clients with a sampling ratio of 0.1, while CINIC-10, PathMNIST, and TissueMNIST across 200 clients with a ratio of 0.05.
 We use a model architecture as described in\,\citep{fedavg}, which consists of two convolutional layers, max-pooling layers, and two fully connected layers.
 Each client optimizes its local datasets for 5 local epochs using momentum SGD with a learning rate of 0.01, momentum 0.9, and weight decay 1e-5.
-The learning rate is decayed by a factor of 0.99 at every communication round.
-We conduct 300 communication rounds in general, and 200 for MNIST, PathMNIST, and TissueMNIST, which is enough for the server model's performance to reach saturation.
-We use KL-divergence loss as the proximal loss.
+The learning rate is multiplied by a factor of 0.99 after each communication round.
+We conducted a total of 300 communication rounds, except for MNIST, PathMNIST, and TissueMNIST, for which we conducted 200 rounds, sufficient for the server model to reach performance saturation.
+For the proximal loss, we employed the KL-divergence loss function.
+We provide more detailed experimental setups in \autoref{appendix_exeprimental_setups}.